The Challenges with Training Plans

 This gauge provides a simply visual cue as to whether your training is on-target (inner grey), is ahead of plan (inner blue) or if you are falling behind (inner red).
 It also indicates if you need to train (outer grey) or if training is optional (outer blue).
 Using your mouse cursor, you can mouse-over the sections to see which sections are being referenced.
 So if the main needle points to the TRAIN section, you should consider planning a training session soon.
 If it points to TRAINING OPTIONAL, you could train if you wish to.
 If you’re BEHIND SCHEDULE it means you are falling behind on your weekly improvement rate goal and you should increase the volume of your next few workouts to get back on track.
 (N.B.
 Don’t feel that you need to close the deficit gap all at once.
 The advice and recommendations offered will help you close the gap over time.)
 But if you’re falling further and further behind, it may mean that you’ve chosen an Improvement Rate that requires a weekly commitment that is beyond what you have available.
 On the opposite end, if you’re AHEAD OF PLAN, you’re improving at a rate that’s higher than what you have set.
 Often this corresponds with a Training Status of Very tired, which means you need to rest and recover before you can train again.
 XATA tracks both for you.

-The pacer on your My Fitness home page also shows you what your Training Status will be tomorrow (i.e. in 24 hours).
-This is the second coloured arrow on the gauge.
+The pacer on your My Fitness home page also shows you what your Training Status will be tomorrow (i.e. in 24 hours), based on any planned activities.
+This is the coloured triangle on the gauge.
 Blue arrow is depicted here: